-The experimental animals used by the MPI-CBG researchers in 2021 and registered with the authorities are shown in the pie chart.
-The most frequently used experimental model in 2021 was the mouse (93 %), followed by zebrafish (6 %).
-The majority of procedures carried out in 2021 were classified as mild (85%), and the proportion of moderate procedures was only 4%.
-We do not perform any procedures that are classified as severe.
-The proportion of 'non-survival' procedures carried out under general anaesthesia and the proportion of animals used for organ and tissue removal after humane and painless euthanasia, was 11%.
-Experimental animals that were painlessly euthanised for the removal of biological material (e.g. cells, tissues and organs) were not subjected to any other form of stress or procedure.
-Although most of our experiments cause little or no pain, we strive to minimise any distress by monitoring animal well-being daily (or continuously if needed), using predefined protocols to assess animal health and humane endpoints, and using analgesics and other measures (e.g. stress-free environment, gentle handling) to alleviate distress.
+The experimental animals used by MPI-CBG researchers in 2023 are represented in the pie chart.
+The most frequently used experimental model in 2023 was the mouse (69%), followed by zebrafish (30%).
+The vast majority of animals were unharmed or experienced only mild stress or pain (91%).
+No procedures classified as severe were performed.
+The proportion of 'non-survival' procedures carried out under general anesthesia, as well as the proportion of animals used for organ and tissue removal (for further cell culture or organoid work, or for further analysis, e.g microscopy) following humane and painless euthanasia, was 8%.
+Experimental animals that were painlessly euthanized for the removal of biological material (e.g., cells, tissues, and organs) were not subjected to any other form of stress or procedure.
+Although most of our experiments cause little to no pain, we strive to minimize any distress by monitoring animal well-being daily (or continuously, if necessary).
+We follow predefined protocols to assess animal health and humane endpoints, and we use analgesics and other measures—such as providing an stress-free environment and gentle handling—to alleviate distress.

 The types of experiments according to severity categories are defined by EU Directive 2010/63/EU (http://www.eara.eu/assessing-the-severity-of-animal-procedures).
 Definitions are shortly summarized below: